top of page

 "The Calabrian Cook"

 We are a Calabrian-based cooking school that is taught entirely by grandmothers, or “Nonne”.
-The school is located in the chestnut tree-covered hills west of Cosenza, in a small village or “borgho”, called Marano Marchesato.
+The school is located in the chestnut tree-covered hills west of Cosenza, in a small village called Marano Marchesato.
 This area occupies the very toe of the Italian boot and is an ancient land with ancient traditions.
 Settled since Neolithic times.
-Calabria has been colonized by the Greeks, the Saracens and even the Carthaginians.
+Calabria has been colonized by the Greeks, the Romans, the Byzantines, the Saracens, the Normans, the Spanish, and, the French.
 Each group has, over time, contributed to the wide variety of agricultural products that Calabrian is known for.

 In every culture, the keepers of traditions are the most respected members…grandmothers.
 La Cuoca Calabrese – the Calabrian cook, the teaching cadre are grandmothers, or “Nonne Calabresi.
 Each brings a skill, a way of doing things, that has stood the test of time, handed down generation after generation, for hundreds, if not thousands of years.